-^{}We are grateful to Massimo Motta and participants at the 2019 CRESSE conference in Rhodes for helpful comments.
-For financial support, Patrick Rey thanks the European Research Council (ERC), under the Seventh Framework Programme (FP7/2007-2013) (grant Agreement No 340903), and the Agence Nationale de la Recherche, under "Investing for the Future program" (grant ANR-17-EURE-0010); Yossi Spiegel thanks the Jeremy Coller Foundation and the Henry Crown Institute of Business Research in Israel.
+^{}We are grateful to Massimo Motta and seminar and conference participants at NUS Business School, CRESSE 2019 (Rhodes), EARIE 2022 (Vienna), MaCCI 2022 Summer Institute, and MaCCI 2023 annual conference for helpful comments.
+For financial support, Patrick Rey thanks the European Research Council (ERC), under the Seventh Framework Programme grant Agreement No 340903 and the Horizon Programme grant Agreement No 101055280, and the Agence Nationale de la Recherche, under "Investing for the Future program" (grant ANR-17-EURE-0010); Yossi Spiegel thanks the Jeremy Coller Foundation and the Henry Crown Institute of Business Research in Israel.
 Konrad Stahl's research was supported by the Deutsche Forschungsgemeinschaft through CRC TR 224 (project B04).